 Why can’t you make a decent lifestyle speaker cable, asked an exasperated retailer?
 We do, we replied.
 It’s called Chord Rumour, it’s white, it’s only 6mm in diameter and it’s really flexible.
 Too big, was the reply.
 It’s got to be much smaller.
-We knew there were smaller cables available but hadn’t paid them a lot of attention on the grounds that nothing we’d heard that size was any good.
-So how to make a better one was an interesting challenge.
+We knew smaller cables were available, but hadn’t paid them a lot of attention on the grounds that nothing we’d heard that size was any good.
+Making a better one was an interesting challenge.

-This is Sarsen.
-It has a white PVC outer jacket, FEP insulated oxygen free copper conductors arranged in twisted pair configuration, it’s easy to work with, very flexible and has an overall diameter of 3.2mm!
+Sarsen has a white PVC outer jacket, FEP insulated oxygen free copper conductors arranged in twisted pair configuration, it’s easy to work with, very flexible and has an overall diameter of 3.2mm!
 It’s discrete to the point of invisibility.
-It can often be tucked between the carpet and the skirting board and best of all, its not just good for its size it’s a really decent speaker cable.
+It can often be tucked between the carpet and the skirting board.

 Despite the size, Sarsen is a proper speaker cable.
 It carries a musical signal with a real sense of life and dynamics – and it’s small enough for speaker-cable-hating partners to find entirely acceptable.

 Need an almost invisible speaker cable that won’t spoil the sound of a decent hi-fi system?
 Sarsen is tiny, flexible enough to fit between carpet and skirting board and perfect for music lovers who think speaker cable should be heard and not seen!